pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 In this post, we explore how this shift—from dense models to routed, modular minds—is reshaping both AI systems and the models that power them.
 We start with *Macro-Symbolism*: the probabilistic-deterministic loop that lets LLMs ground their answers in external tools and orchestrate specialized neural agents.
 Then we zoom in to *Micro-Symbolism*: how routing and modularity are emerging inside the model itself, from explicit MoE experts to latent circuits discovered via interpretability.
 We discuss how these two kinds of symbolism benefit future LLM system.
-Finally, we discuss how these routed architectures enable two critical capabilities for the next generation of AI systems: *grounded data synthesis* and *verified reasoning*.
+Finally, we discuss how these routed architectures enable two critical capabilities for the next generation of AI systems: *automatic data synthesis* and *verified reasoning*.

 ## Macro-Symbolism: The Planner-Executor Paradigm